doraaobodo/mcd_for_crispr/README.md

-# mcd_for_crispr (MCD UI Launcher)
+# mcd_for_crispr (MCD CLI)
-Cross-platform tool for running robust MCD-based analysis on CRISPR drug screens using R. This project provides a simple launcher for an interactive R workflow of the Minimum covariance determinant for analysis of large-scale CRISPR knockout screens.
+Command line interface to run robust MCD-based analysis on CRISPR drug screens using R. This project provides a simple cli for an interactive R workflow to perform Minimum covariance determinant analysis of large-scale CRISPR knockout screens.
-After cloning or downloading the project folder, run the launcher for their operating system, and interact with the workflow defined in `main.R`.
+After cloning or downloading the project folder, run the launcher for your operating system, and interact with the workflow defined in `main.R`.

 ## Requirements